GoogleCloudPlatform/python-docs-samples/speech/api/README.md

 ### Setup

-Before running these samples perform the setup steps:
+Before running these samples perform the steps:

 * Clone this repo
     ```